KhansaWaheed7/Flora/README.md

-# Flora — Women’s Gynae Health Platform
+# Flora: Women’s Gynae Health Platform

 **Flora** is an AI-powered women’s gynecological health platform designed to provide accessible, secure, and culturally appropriate healthcare support for women, with a focus on the needs of women in Pakistan.